GovTechSG/seed-documentation/deep/deep-overview.md

 ## Log in to DEEP dashboard

-You can log in to [DEEP dashboard](https://dashboard.deep.tech.gov.sg/) if you have onboarded a device to using a [TechPass account](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/).
+You can log in to [DEEP dashboard](https://dashboard.deep.tech.gov.sg/) if you have onboarded a device to SEED using a [TechPass account](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/).

 **To log in to DEEP dashboard**